How many kinds of meditation are there?

 This is about simply being with your experience and allowing it to be as it is.

-I can teach you how to dial down the stress response, respond rather than react and feel more in control in as little as 6 weeks.
+I can teach you how to dial down the stress response, respond rather than react and deal more skillfully with whatever life presents in as little as 6 weeks.